 Chamonix has so much to offer in addition to skiing and snowboarding that it is the perfect destination for everyone – from mixed groups of skiers and non-skiers to families with little ones, as well as anyone looking to enjoy a holiday in a true winter wonderland.
 If you’re here for a ski trip but fancy taking a break for half a day or finding something to do of an evening then there’s also something for you.

-Our Resort Team have put together some of their top tips to help you make the most of your holiday in Chamonix.
+Our Reservations Team has put together some of their top tips to help you make the most of your holiday in Chamonix.
 Check out our suggestions below and get planning for your trip!

 Husky rides: this is one of our most popular activities as it’s great fun for all ages.
-Kids will especially enjoy driving a sled of huskies through the snow fields, and stopping off for a photo opportunity with these highly-trained and intelligent dogs.
-Book now »
+Kids will especially enjoy driving a sled of huskies through the snowfields, and stopping off for a photo opportunity with these highly-trained and intelligent dogs.

 Swimming: Chamonix’s sports centre has an indoor pool which is great for serious swimmers, as well as slides, waterfall, river rapids and water jets which will entertain all the family.
 If you have a 3-day+ Mont Blanc Unlimited lift pass, then entrance is free, or you’ll get discounts with your tourist guest cards.